 In your hotel or lodge, have them spray in the evening as you go out for dinner.
-In many up-market hotels it is automatically done as they turn down your bed for the night.
+In many up-market hotels, it is automatically done as they turn down your bed for the night.

-Please note: Budget – shoe-string- even moderate hotels, lodges do not make any effort to eradicate insects which includes mosquitoes that can keep you up all night and there is nothing like spending a night with a kamikazee flying insects buzzing around your head.
+Please note: Budget – shoe-string- even moderate hotels, lodges do not make any effort to eradicate insects which include mosquitoes that can keep you up all night and there is nothing like spending a night with a kamikaze flying insects buzzing around your head.
 Purchase a spray can of DOOM and spray your room.
 Include closets – they hide in the corners and the upper closets also.

 Use the mosquito net and a fan, flying things do not like to move against the wind created by the fan.

-Avoid moving barefooted outside – there is a slight chance you can come down with a case of jiggers – sandfleas.
+Avoid moving barefooted outside – there is a slight chance you can come down with a case of jiggers – sand fleas.
 In Rwanda flip-flop sandals are forbidden in order to eliminate jiggers.